-(ii) F is more variable than G in the dispersive order, $F \succeq{disp} G$, if $$F^{-1}(p) - F^{-1}(q) \ge G^{-1}(p) - G^{-1}(q)$$ for all $0 < q < p < 1$.
-(1) An ordering in the convex order is a weak requirement closely related to second-order stochastic dominance.
-It is satisfied in many models of information release.
-Under the assumption that $F \succeq{conv} G$, Ganuza and Penalva show that releasing information increases expected welfare and, with sufficiently many bidders, the expected revenue in the auction.12 Both results follow from the intuition that increasing the variability of valuations tends to increase the highest valuations.
+(ii) F is more variable than G in the dispersive order, $F \succeq{disp} G$, if $$F^{-1}(p) - F^{-1}(q) \ge G^{-1}(p) - G^{-1}(q)$$ for all $0 < q < p < 1.$ (1) An ordering in the convex order is a weak requirement closely related to second-order stochastic dominance.
+It is equivalent to one distribution being a mean preserving spread of the other.
+This is satisfied in many models of information release.
+Under the assumption that $F \succeq{conv} G$, Ganuza and Penalva show that releasing information increases expected welfare and, with sufficiently many bidders, the expected 12For background on these two orders, see Chapters 3.A and 3.B of Shaked and Shanthikumar (2007).
+Our definitions follow their Theorem 3.A.1 and Formula 3.B.1.
+13For our purposes, it proves to be more convenient to formulate stochastic orders on the level of distribution functions and not on the level of random variables as is done, e.g., in Shaked and Shanthikumar (2007). revenue in the auction.14 Both results follow from the intuition that increasing the variability of valuations tends to increase the highest valuations.
 In order to control differences between overall welfare and seller's revenues, stronger orderings need to be imposed.
 Ganuza and Penalva rely on the dispersive order.
-F dominates G in the dispersive order if all pairs of quantiles lie further apart under F than under G. As we will see below, this is a rather rigid requirement which is violated in many models of information release.
-The next lemma summarizes their results on information release in auctions under the assumption that $F \succeq{disp} G$.
-Lemma 2 Assume $F \succeq{disp} G$ and q = 1.
+Fdominates G in the dispersive order if all pairs of quantiles lie further apart under F than under G. As we will see below, this is a rather rigid requirement which is violated in many models of information release.
+The next lemma summarizes their results on information release in auctions under the assumption that $F \succeq{disp} G$.15 Lemma 2 Assume $F \succeq{disp} G$ and q = 1.